Smoothing

 What is it?

-When ice is detected or threatened, the municipality grits.
+When slippery conditions are detected or imminent, the municipality will spread grit.
 Salt in dissolved form is used as a gritting agent, known as wet gritting.
 This can be spread preventively.
-This can be seen when the gritter goes around in the evening when it is not yet slippery, but smoothness is expected in the morning hours.
-In the Achterhoek, all municipalities grit at the same time.
-The municipality of Oost Gelre is sometimes an exception, so this can lead to different road surface conditions on the municipal boundaries between Aalten and Lichtenvoorde.
+This can be seen in the evening when the gritting truck goes out when it is not yet slippery, but slippery conditions are expected in the morning.
+In the Achterhoek region, all municipalities spread grit simultaneously.
+The municipality of Oost Gelre is sometimes an exception to this, which can lead to different road surface conditions on the municipal boundaries between Aalten and Lichtenvoorde.

 How does it work?